By Tim Lambert

 When the USA became independent only a small minority of men could vote.
 You had to own a certain amount of property to be able to.
 The first state to allow all men to vote was Kentucky in 1792 (in 1799 it was restricted to white men).
 In the early 19th century the right to vote was given to all white men in other states too.
 The last state to give all white men the right to vote was North Carolina in 1856.
 In 1870 the 15th amendment theoretically gives African American men the right to vote.
 (In practice in many states they were prevented from doing so till the 1960s).

 Meanwhile the territory of Wyoming allowed women to vote in 1869.
 When Wyoming joined the union in 1890 it became the first state in the USA to allow women to vote.
 Some other states followed.
 In 1893 men In Colorado voted in a referendum to allow women to vote.
-Idaho and Utah were given the vote in 1896.
+Women in Idaho and Utah were given the vote in 1896.
 Washington state followed in 1910.
 So did California in 1911.
-Women in Oregon, Arizona and Kansas got the right to vote in 1912.
+Women in Oregon, Arizona, and Kansas got the right to vote in 1912.
 Alaska gave women the vote in 1913.
 Women in Montana and Nevada were allowed to vote in 1914.
 New York State allowed them to in 1917.
-Finally in 1920 the 19th amendment gave women in all states the right to vote.
+Finally, in 1920 the 19th amendment gave women in all states the right to vote.

-Suffrage in Other Nations
+A History of Suffrage in Other Nations

-Then in 1872 Queensland, Australia gave all men the vote.
-In New Zealand all men were given the vote in 1879.
-All men in Western Australia were given the vote in 1896.
+In 1856 South Australia gave all male British subjects the right to vote.
+It was followed by Victoria in 1857 and New South Wales in 1858 and Queensland in 1872.
+Western Australia followed in 1893.
+In New Zealand, all men were given the vote in 1879.
 All men in Norway were given the right to vote in 1898 and in Finland in 1906.
-In 1907 all men in Austria were given the vote Italy gave all men the vote in 1912.
+In 1907 all men in Austria were given the vote.
+Italy gave all men the vote in 1912.
 So did Argentina.
-In the Netherlands all men were given the vote in 1917.
+In the Netherlands, all men were given the vote in 1917.
+In Sweden, all men were given the right to vote in 1919.
+(Swedish women were also given the vote).
+Also in 1919, all men in Belgium were allowed to vote.
+In Egypt, all men were given the right to vote in 1923.
+All men in Turkey were given the right to vote in 1924.
 All men in Japan were allowed to vote in 1925.
-In Malta all men were given the right to vote in 1947.
+In Malta, all men were given the right to vote in 1947.
 (The same year Maltese women were allowed to vote for the first time).

 In other countries too once all men were given the vote women were also granted that right.
 New Zealand was the first country in the world to allow women to vote in national elections in 1893.
-In Australia women were granted the right to vote in federal elections in 1902.
-In Canada women were allowed to vote in federal elections in 1918.
+In Australia, women were granted the right to vote in federal elections in 1902.
+In Canada, women were allowed to vote in federal elections in 1918.

-In Turkey women gained full voting rights in 1934.
-In France women were given the right to vote in 1944 and in Italy in 1945.
+Meanwhile literate women in Ecuador were given the right to vote in 1929.
+In Brazil, literate women were given the right to vote in 1932.
+In Turkey, women were allowed to vote in national elections in 1934.
+In France, women were given the right to vote in 1944 and in Italy in 1945.
 Japan gave women the right to vote in 1946.
-Women in Malta were allowed to vote in 1947.
-So were women in Argentina.
-Belgium gave women the vote in 1948.
-Women in Greece were allowed to vote in 1952 but in Switzerland they were not allowed to until 1971.
+Women in Argentina given the vote in 1947.
+Belgium gave all women the vote in 1948.
+Women in Greece were allowed to vote in 1952.
+In Egypt, women were allowed to vote in 1956.
+But in Switzerland, they were not allowed to until 1971.

 In the USA in 1965 the Voting Rights Act was passed to prevent African Americans being denied the right to vote.
-In Britain in 1969 the minimum age for voting was reduced from 21 to 18.
+In Britain, in 1969 the minimum age for voting was reduced from 21 to 18.
 In the USA it was reduced to 18 in 1971.

-A History of English Government
+A Brief History of English Government

-A History of Punishments
+A Brief History of Punishments

-Last revised 2018
+Last revised 2021